cosmic-explorer/ce-it-infrastructure/dcc/README.md

 Docker stack for running the Cosmic Explorer DCC.

+## Setup

-## Bootstrapping from an existing image
+### Bootstrapping from a DCC image

 Since the LIGO DCC source code is not yet on GitHub, we start from an image of the DCC VM `dcc-syr-disk0.qcow2`.

+The bootstrap script migrates the database from the image to the path specified by `STORAGE_PATH` and creates a database for use by the OAuth2 server.

 First, customize the script `bootstrap-dcc.sh` by setting the environment variables at the top of the script to the appropriate vales for your